 NTNU – Norwegian University of Science and Technology, Trondheim, Norway

-Annette Lykknes, chair of the WP since 2021 (vice-chair since 2013), and delegate of the Norwegian Chemical Society, is a professor of chemistry education at NTNU – Norwegian University of Science and Technology, Department of Teacher Education.
+Annette Lykknes, chair of the WP since 2021 (vice-chair since 2011), and delegate of the Norwegian Chemical Society, is a professor of chemistry education at NTNU – Norwegian University of Science and Technology, Department of Teacher Education.
 She holds a M.Sc. in chemistry/chemistry education and a PhD in chemistry/history of chemistry.
-Her research interests include the history of 20th century chemistry in Norway, technical-chemical education in Norway, radioactivity and nuclear science, the material culture of chemistry, women in chemistry, collaborative couples in the sciences, textbooks in chemistry, 19th and 20th century teaching practices, small-scale experiments in chemistry education, writing cultures and practices in science.
+Her research interests include the history of 20th century chemistry in Norway, technical-chemical education in Norway, radioactivity and nuclear science, the periodic system, the material culture of chemistry, women in chemistry, collaborative couples in the sciences, textbooks in chemistry, 19th and 20th century teaching practices, nature of science, science and science education as (cultural) practice, past and present.

 Universitat de València, Valencia, Spain